 - Blue — Between Disney’s Contemporary Resort, Disney’s Wilderness Lodge, and Disney’s Fort Wilderness Resort & Campground

 - Red — Between Disney’s Wilderness Lodge and the Magic Kingdom

 - Green — Between Disney’s Fort Wilderness Resort & Campground and the Magic Kingdom

 Take a leisurely trip from your resort on one of several traditional river boats to Downtown Disney.
 Their operation, however, is only at select Disney Resorts and their routes are also color-coded:

-- Blue — between Downtown Disney and Disney’s Saratoga Springs and the Treehouse Villas
+- Blue — Disney Springs and Disney’s Saratoga Springs

-- Green — between Downtown Disney and Disney’s Old Key West Resort
+- Green — Disney Springs and Disney’s Old Key West Resort

 - Magic Kingdom Route — This is a dual beam route, with the Express route between the Magic Kingdom and the TTC, which runs on the outer loop and travels counter-clockwise.